 Cochrane Special Collection series: Opportunities for de-implementing low value healthcare

-During 2020 and 2021, the Cochrane Sustainable Healthcare Field initiated an editorial collaborative project with Cochrane Argentina, Cochrane Chile, Cochrane Methodology Review Group, Evidence Aid, Cochrane Denmark and Cochrane Sweden.
+Cochrane Sustainable Healthcare Field has initiated an editorial collaborative project with Cochrane Argentina, Cochrane Chile, Cochrane Methodology Review Group, Evidence Aid, Cochrane Denmark and Cochrane Sweden.
 The project will produce a series of special collections assembling Cochrane reviews with the aim to create a platform highlighting ineffective or harmful interventions for to generate discussions of these interventions, and consequently actions to improve the sustainability in healthcare.

 The first Special Collection in the series is titled: De-implementation of low-value health care: resource prioritization in the COVID-19 pandemic era is published today.
 This Collection is primarily aimed at healthcare professionals, healthcare policymakers and guideline developers.
 The Collection will be continually updated with new reviews.